Mid-Conference Field Trips

 | Borralha Mining Complex

-The Borralha Mining Complex, historically comprising 52 concessions, was an important producer of wolframite with minor production of scheelite (18%) until it was closed and abandoned in 1986.
+Historically, the Borralha Mining Complex comprising 52 concessions, was an important producer of wolframite with minor scheelite production (18%) until it was closed and abandoned in 1986.
 Mining activities included underground operations and open pit mining of vein and breccia zones, exploiting a stockwork structure.

 Today, on an area of about 50 hectares, there are several waste dumps, some of them of considerable volume, old industrial facilities, including the laboratory, the two laundries, and various ruined buildings, wells and galleries.
 This site, located in one of the wettest regions of the Iberian Peninsula, is not only a historical mining complex.
 It’s also an important environmental site, drained by numerous watercourses that receive water affected by mining, making it an interesting case study in environmental protection.